Emericdefay/forma-cobol-1/ex08/README.md

 Here, you read a file, so you need one.
 I propose a file (file008), but you're free to get yours.

+You also need a parameter, which is an ALPHANUMERIC TO DETECT.

 <p align="center">
   <img src="./exercice.png" alt="COBOL exercice">
 </p>